 - Litigating services.
 In Minnesota, you can file a personal injury claim in court within two years of the accident if the at-fault party's insurance provider fails to fully compensate you for your claim.
 Often, settlement negotiations continue even after filing a lawsuit, and you can even settle during the process.

 - Collecting the negotiated settlement or court award.

 How to Afford a Minnesota Nursing Home Negligence Attorney

 Many nursing home residents and their family members are reluctant to hire an attorney to help them seek compensation for nursing home negligence because they believe they cannot afford one.

 Fortunately, most personal injury lawyers work through a contingent fee billing method that allows the claimant to withhold payment for their legal team’s services until after winning compensation through settlement or litigation.

 Additionally, many personal injury lawyers—including those at Nicolet Law Accident & Injury Lawyers—provide free case evaluations, which allow a potential claimant to meet with an attorney and obtain guidance about the process and answers to their legal questions without obligation.
 This opportunity ensures that anyone who needs help with the personal injury claims process has access to it.

-If nursing home negligence injured you or a loved one, an experienced lawyer from Nicolet Law Accident & Injury Lawyers can seek compensation and hold the negligent nursing facility accountable.
+If nursing home negligence injured you or a loved one, an experienced Minnesota personal injury lawyer from Nicolet Law Accident & Injury Lawyers can seek compensation and hold the negligent nursing facility accountable.
 We are dedicated to helping our clients repair and rebuild after injury, providing customized services to meet the unique needs of our clients.
 We have experience with the legal process and understand families' difficulties after an injury from nursing home negligence.